linzjs/linz/docusaurus/docs/linz-defaults.md

 };
 ```

-### scriptLocations
+### requiredScripts

-You can customise where the external scripts are loaded from using the `scriptLocations` default.
+You can customise where the external scripts are loaded from using the `requiredScripts` default.
 You might want to do this if you want to bring some of the scripts in-house.

 ```
-'scriptLocations': {
+'requiredScripts': {
     'bootstrap-datetimepicker.min.js': {
         crossorigin: 'anonymous',
         src: '/js/bootstrap-datetimepicker.min.js',